 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have recently been reiterated by the Prime Minister this year.
+The Government set out its definition of British values in the 2011 Prevent Strategy.
 At Lindens these values are reinforced regularly and in the following ways:

 Democracy is richly embedded within the school.
 Pupils have many opportunities to have their voices heard through our School Council, pupil questionnaires, meetings with the Headteacher, discussions with the Senior Leadership Team and through general class debates.
 Pupils are listened to and are taught to listen carefully to others.
 They are taught to respect the right of individuals to have their voices and opinions heard and are taught to discuss issues in a calm and balanced way.